Diseases & Conditions

 Your child's doctor will look for patterns of wear on your child's everyday shoes.
 They may ask your child to sit, stand, raise the toes while standing, and stand on tiptoes.

-In addition, the doctor will probably examine your child's heel cords (Achilles tendons) for tightness and may check the bottoms of your child's feet for calluses.
+In addition, the doctor will examine your child's heel cords (Achilles tendons) for tightness.
+They may check the bottoms of your child's feet for calluses.

 Nonsurgical Treatment

-Treatment for flexible flatfoot is required only if your child is experiencing discomfort from the condition.
+Treatment for flexible flatfoot is required only if your child is experiencing discomfort.

 Lean forward against a wall with one leg in front of the other.
 Straighten your back leg and press your heel into the floor.
 Your front knee is bent.
 Hold for 15 to 30 seconds.
 Keep both heels flat on the floor.
 Point the toes of your back foot toward the heel of your front foot.
 This stretch should be performed 3 times on each leg.

 Shoe inserts (orthotics).
 If discomfort continues, your child's doctor may recommend shoe inserts.
-Soft-, firm-, and hard-molded arch supports may help relieve your child's foot pain and fatigue.
-They can also extend the life of your child's shoes, which may otherwise wear unevenly.
+Arch supports may help relieve your child's foot pain and fatigue.
+They can also extend the life of your child's shoes, which may wear unevenly.

 Additional treatment.
 Your child's doctor may prescribe physical therapy or casting if your child has flexible flatfoot with tight heel cords.